kendalls/jekyll-now/_posts/2019-01-08-Azure-Function-SendGrid-Binding.md

 [return: SendGrid(ApiKey = "MySendGridKeyAppSettingName")]
 public static async Task<Mail> Run([OrchestrationTrigger]DurableOrchestrationContext context,  ILogger log) { ... }
 {% endhighlight %}

-You can (apparently) omit the ApiKey property if your app setting is named **AzureWebJobsSendGridApiKey**.
-The value in the app setting is the API Key you created in the first step.

 Note, the output binding doesn't show up in the generated function.json file, so don't worry about that.